gh-unit/gh-unit/README.md

-	GHUNIT_CLI - Default NO; Runs tests on the command line (see Debugger Console, Cmd-Shift-R) GHUNIT_RERAISE - Default NO; If an exception is encountered it re-raises it allowing you to crash into the debugger GHUNIT_AUTORUN - Default NO; If YES, tests will start automatically
+	GHUNIT_CLI - Default NO; Runs tests on the command line (see Debugger Console, Cmd-Shift-R) GHUNIT_RERAISE - Default NO; If an exception is encountered it re-raises it allowing you to crash into the debugger GHUNIT_AUTORUN - Default NO; If YES, tests will start automatically GHUNIT_AUTOEXIT - Default NO; If YES, will exit upon test completion (no matter what); For command line MacOSX testing

 ## Test Environment Variables (Recommended)